NJDC Factsheets & Infographics

-Below are NJDC’s most recent factsheets on various topics relevant to juvenile defense practice and policy:
+Below are NJDC’s most recent factsheets and infographics on various topics relevant to juvenile defense practice and policy:

 SMART on Juvenile Indigent Defense (2016)

 This infographic outlines how effective juvenile defense systems can save money, increase public safety, and lead to youth success.

 This infographic depicts some of the more common and eye-opening harms that result when youth are detained prior to trial.

 This infographic demonstrates how probation, though intended to assist youth on a path to success, can lead to severe consequences, including incarceration, as a result of technical probation violations.